Overview

 Note, if \(d\) is considered to be a random variable, then we obtain the objective of Equation 1.

-This is another example of an inventory optimization (newsvendor) problem, where we want to buy an optimal quantity of stock, to cover an uncertain (future) demand.
+This is another example of an inventory optimization (newsvendor) problem, where we want to buy an optimal quantity of stock, in this case servers or storage capacities, to cover an uncertain (future) demand.

 S1.
 Two-Stage Stochastic